Queens University of Charlotte: Merger

+In September 2025, Queens and Elon University announced their merger.
+Their accrediting agency, the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), approved the merger in June 2026, leaving Elon University in full control of Queens as its "sole member."
+From July 1, Elon began integrating certain administrative departments, with the full merger of both institutions expected to be completed in 2027–28.

 Academics

 Undergraduate admissions

 In 2024, Queens University of Charlotte accepted 67.7% of undergraduate applicants, with admission standards considered challenging, and with those enrolled predicted to have an average 3.41 high school GPA based on a large sample of college GPA data as the school has not published high school GPA data for its incoming freshman.
 The university does not require submission of standardized test scores, but they will be considered when submitted.
 Those enrolled who submitted test scores had an average 1210 SAT score (17% submitting scores) or an average 26 ACT score (15% submitting scores).

 Rankings

-In 2025, U.S. News & World Report ranked Queens University of Charlotte tied at No. 17 out of 135 Regional Universities South, tied at No. 8 in Best Undergraduate Teaching, No. 33 in Best Value Schools, No. 35 in Best Colleges for Veterans, No. 392 out of 686 universities in Best Bachelor of Science in Nursing (BSN) Programs, and tied at No. 111 out of 133 in Top Performers on Social Mobility.
+In 2025, U.S. News & World Report ranked Queens University of Charlotte tied at No. 17 out of 135 Regional Universities South, tied at No. 8 in Best Undergraduate Teaching, No. 33 in Best Value Schools, No. 35 in Best Colleges for Veterans, No. 392 out of 686 universities in Best Bachelor of Science in nursing (BSN) Programs, and tied at No. 111 out of 133 in Top Performers on Social Mobility.